jimmcnulty41/adobe-cep-template/README.md

 # adobe-cep-template

-A minimal template for creating new CEP Extensions for Adobe's Creative Cloud Suite of applications
+A templating engine to create new CEP Extensions for Adobe's Creative Cloud Suite of applications

 ## Installation